msingstad/msingstad/README.md

 ### Hi there 👋

-- 🔭  Currently spending my days at an interesting workplace!
+- 🔭  Currently spending my days at <a href='https://www.kongsberg.com/no/careers/kongsberg-it/'>an interesting workplace</a>!
 - 👀  I’m currently looking for new projects through <a href='mailto:martin@smail.no?subject=Found you on GitHub and wanted to take a chat!'>Martin Singstad ENK</a>.
 - 🌱  Come learn new things with me: <a href='https://discord.gg/z5TXt2J'>Discord - Norsk programmering</a>
 - 📫  How to reach me: <a href='https://no.linkedin.com/in/msingstad'>LinkedIn</a>